 Austria sets border checks with Switzerland, bans more flights over coronavirus

-Austria will introduce border checks with Switzerland and Liechtenstein and ban flight connections with France, Spain, and Switzerland from Monday to slow the spread of coronavirus, the government said on Friday.
+Austria will introduce border checks with Switzerland and Liechtenstein and ban flight connections with France, Spain and Switzerland to slow the spread of coronavirus, the government said on Friday.

+Chancellor Sebastian Kurz called on people not to panic.
+"All that a state needs to remain functional is of course maintained."
+The government has agreed guarantees of 150 million euros to help the tourism industry and is ready to do more, economics minister Margarete Schramboeck told newspapers Die Presse and Kurier.
+She promised liquidity support for small and medium-sized enterprises and large companies and financial aid for short-time work agreements.

-Austria has already banned indoor events and gatherings of more than 100 people, forcing museums, theatres and larger bars to shut.
-Austrian schools are also due to close from Monday.
+Austria has already banned indoor events and gatherings of more than 100 people, forcing museums and theatres to shut.
+Austrian schools are due to close from Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)